 Single Use PCC Operational Reserve This reserve was set up to facilitate transformational change that will deliver future savings and repay investment.
 Assessed as part of the medium term financial planning process.
 PCC Estate Strategy Reserve This reserve was created to manage the transition costs involved in delivering the Estate Strategy which involves rationalising some of the current estate and building a new operational headquarters.
 Assessed as part of the medium term financial planning process.
 PCC Cost of Change Reserve This reserve funds projects that enhance the policing in Surrey and/or deliver savings.
 In practice the proposal is that any under spend from the operational budget in excess of General Reserve requirements is transferred to this reserve at the year-end subject to PCC approval.
 Assessed as part of the medium term financial planning process.
 Covid 19 Reserve This reserve was set up to facilitate additional cost pressures likely to arise in 2020/21 as a result of the Coronavirus pandemic.
-Recommended by the closure of accounts process.
+Closed during 2022/23.
+Delegated Budget Holder Reserve Under and Overspending on the PCC's and Chief Constable's revenue budgets are managed via this reserve in accordance with the PCC's carry forward policy Approved by the PCC either during the year or as part of the final outturn Net Zero Reserve To provide funds to support the Surrey Police Commitment to achieve net zero Created during 2022/23 Chief Constable Reserve for Op Pheasant To provide resources for reopened historical investigations Created during 2022/23